 - Able to offer better benefits packages, which can reduce turnover and help to attract new talent.

 - Retain unused account balances.
 If the FSA and DCAP plans have been set up with the “use it or lose it” option, the employer keeps any unspent funds at the end of the plan year or when an employee leaves the company.
 This also applies to “carryover” options when balances exceed carryover limits.

 Of course, no plan is perfect.
 Cafeteria plans lock employees into their chosen contributions for a full year.
 With few exceptions, employees must wait until the next annual enrollment to make changes.
-If employees don’t use all their FSA funds within the plan year, they may be able to roll over a maximum of $550 to the next year (if the plan allows FSA carryover).
+If employees don’t use all their FSA funds within the plan year, they may be able to carry over 20% to the next year (if the plan allows FSA Carryover).
 Also, unused FSA balances may be forfeited if employment status changes.

 Cafeteria plans can be a cost-effective benefits strategy for employers.
 They help businesses save money while keeping employees happy.
 Due to the complexity of these plans and their compliance issues, employers who want to offer a cafeteria plan should contact a benefits administration professional that specializes in creating and administering Section 125 plans.

 DataPath, Inc. is a leading provider of technology solutions for cloud-based benefits administration.